 World Tapas Day is celebrated on June 16th.
 That’s how important tapas are in Spain!
 The Saborea España Association was the promoter of this event that was held for the first time on June 16th, 2012.
 And in 2018, the Spanish Government began the procedures to declare Spanish tapas Intangible Cultural Heritage of Humanity.

 There are hundreds… no!
 Thousands of tapas in Spain!
 Some tapas are traditional local specialities, lesser known, but exquisite and with a very interesting history behind them.
 Other tapas are the popular ones, the ones that wherever you go in Spain, you will find in our bars, restaurants and chiringuitos.
-In this article, as in many Spanish lessons, we are going to learn about a part of Spanish culture, in this case, about tapas.
+They are the most popular Spanish tapas.

 The importance of culture in your Spanish lessons